The Engineering/Stormwater Department is divided into two major organizational units:

 1. Engineering Department

-The Engineering Department organizational unit performs administrative activities, contract administration, design engineering, construction engineering, geotechnical engineering, environmental engineering, capital project activities, and GIS activities that all relate to the management of assets throughout the city.
-The unit is located at City Hall and is responsible for the development of capital projects from conception to completion.
+The Engineering Department performs administrative activities, contract administration, design engineering, construction engineering, geotechnical engineering, environmental engineering, capital project activities, and GIS activities that all relate to the management of assets throughout the city.
+The unit is located at Venice City Hall and is responsible for the development of capital projects from conception to completion.
 This division is responsible for the management of the engineering general funds and capital projects funds that are used to fund the capital projects.

 - Engineering design work is provided for in-house projects by qualified staff.
 Consultants are used for specialty work and are supervised by the city engineer.

 - The engineering staff reviews construction plans and site plans to ensure private developments meet the city’s engineering codes and design standards.